stripe/stripe-terminal-js-demo/README.md

 npm run start
 ```

-4. In the Backend URL form, enter the URL of the Heroku app you deployed in in step 1.
+3. In the Backend URL form, enter the URL of the Heroku app you deployed in in step 1.

-As you click around and try the different supported workflows, you can see everything happening behind the scenes in the logs panel!
+As you try the different workflows, you can see everything happening behind the scenes in the logs panel!

 ## Using the Simulator
 With the simulator, you can get started before getting an invite into the beta program!